 Like Justin, maybe you weren’t aware of the potential consequences of huffing.
 Many teens and parents are not.
 That’s the point of National Inhalants and Poisons Awareness Month.
 Every year this month is a chance to educate people about the dangers of huffing, while supporting those who have already been affected.
 So what can you do?
 Maybe you can start a conversation with a friend about inhalant abuse or pass this blog along to others.
 You can make a difference and could maybe save a life.

-Why don’t you see how you and your friends do on this short quiz about inhalants?…see if you can get them all right—let us know how you did!
+Why don’t you see how you and your friends do on this short quiz about inhalants?…see if you can get them all right!
+Answers are listed after the questions.

 1. Inhaling stuff repeatedly can cause serious damage to the:

 - B. liver